* Chancellor Merkel's party beaten for 6th time in 2011

 The Pirate Party, running on a campaign for reform of copyright and better privacy in the Internet age, came out of nowhere to win a stunning 8.5 percent.

-The SPD, in opposition at the national level since 2009, wants likely re-election in Berlin on Sunday to build up momentum to oust Merkel in the next federal election in 2013 -- or possibly sooner, if her government were to collapse.
+The SPD, in opposition at the national level since 2009, hopes their re-election in Berlin will help build up momentum to oust Merkel in the next federal election in 2013 -- or possibly sooner, if her government were to collapse.

 The SPD has ousted or helped defeat the CDU in Hamburg and Baden-Wuerttemberg this year and remained in power elsewhere.

 The CDU has lost six of seven regional votes this year, holding onto power only in the eastern state of Saxony-Anhalt.
 The fresh loss in Berlin will add to Merkel's woes before a Bundestag vote on Sept.
 29 to give the European Financial Stability Fund (EFSF) more powers.